mrjoema/ai-summary-inference/README.md

 - Designed for Kubernetes deployment with cloud-native patterns
 - Optimized for both local development and production scaling
 - Inspired by modern AI inference architectures (OpenAI, Anthropic)
 - Follows industry best practices for fault tolerance and observability
+- Integrates vLLM for enterprise-grade AI inference